 In 2021, NIH and the Coalition for Global Hepatitis Elimination launched a new webinar series, Moving from Hepatitis Discovery to Elimination: NIH Research Advancing Hepatitis Elimination.
 The objectives of the series are to highlight ongoing research that can benefit elimination efforts, support translation of research into implementation, and identify additional research needs.

-Six webinars were held during the period March-September 2021.
+Six webinars were held during the period March-October 2021.
 Webinar recording and slide presentations are available online for each webinar and can be accessed here:

 - Kick-Off: The road to elimination and the role of NIH research (first webinar, 4 March 2021)